-Offered by the Kogod School of Business, the MS in Taxation provides a professionally-oriented specialty master's degree focusing on federal income taxation.
+Offered by the Kogod School of Business, the Taxation (MS) provides a professionally-oriented specialty master's degree focusing on federal income taxation.
 It is designed to advance students' careers and broaden their options with skills in specialized areas and comprehensive expertise in the field of taxation.
-This convenient yet demanding program facilitates opportunities with the largest professional service organizations in the world, enhances flexible career paths, and creates opportunities for starting businesses.
+This convenient yet demanding program facilitates opportunities with the largest professional service organizations in the world, enhances flexible career paths, and creates opportunities for starting businesses.,

 Admission to the Program